Optimal housing and handling of breeding animals

 * Breeding animals for sale should also meet the specific demands of customers and possibly, individual market specifications.

 In addition to a planned and scheduled vaccination program, natural immunity should also be taken into consideration.
 In fully sectioned units, it is difficult to ensure the animals’ immunity through natural infections in the herd.
 In these cases, it might be necessary to spread faeces from e.g. gestating sows to the breeding animals, as this will ensure further immunisation.
-However this should only be done in agreement with the herd veterinarian or consultant.
+However, this should only be done in agreement with the herd veterinarian.